Renting Process Explained

 Many of our staff are multi-lingual so just ask us if you wish to speak in your own language.

-You may find it helpful to translate these website pages into your own language by clicking on our flag links at this website or using Google’s free translation service at www.google.com/language_tools
+You may find it helpful to translate these website pages into your own language and you can do this by using Google’s free translation service at www.google.com/language_tools.

 Deposits, fees and rental payments